joelager/Semiconductor-photoelectrochemistry/README.md

 Reichman extends the approach of Gärtner but has space charge layer (SCR) recombination, and both electron and hole currents.
 The example given in the paper is an n-type semiconductor but the approach could be used equally as well for the p-type case.

 Also included are input files which will allow simulations to be done with the AFORS-HET solar cell simulator.

+## Peter model, 1984
+The notebook `Peter PEC model Part ` adapts analyses in
+> Peter, L. M.; Li, J.; Peat, R. Surface Recombination at Semiconductor Electrodes Part I. Transient and Steady-State Photocurrents.
+[J. Electroanal.
+Chem.
+Interfacial Electrochem.
+1984, 165, 29–40](https://linkinghub.elsevier.com/retrieve/pii/S0022072884800844)

+In contrast to approach of Reichman (see other notebook), recombination in the space charge region is not considered.
+Instead, recombination at a surface state is added to the model.